orshkuri/vqa-qformer-comparison/README.md

 This repository presents a comparative study of three deep learning architectures for Visual Question Answering (VQA) on a binary yes/no classification dataset.
 A detailed step-by-step guide to our Q-Former implementation is available in [this Medium article](https://medium.com/@ofekirsh/build-blip-2-step-by-step-59dc5a041827).
+For more context, refer to the original [BLIP-2 paper](https://lnkd.in/dbFZtHqk) which inspired this work.

 <p align="center">
   <img src="images/blip2_architecture.jpeg" alt="VQA Example" width="500"/>